123456789_123456789_123456789_123456789_123456789_

 If you need to run a specific migration up or down, the db:migrate:up and db:migrate:down commands will do that.
 Just specify the appropriate version and the corresponding migration will have its change, up or down method invoked, for example:

-First, this command will check whether the migration exists and if it has already been performed and will do nothing if so.
+First, this command will check whether the migration exists and if it has already been performed and if so, it will do nothing.

 If the version specified does not exist, Rails will throw an exception.